xmed-lab/FDDM/README.md

    ```

 ## Citation
-If this code is helpful for your study, please cite:
+If this code is helpful for you, please cite:
 ```
 @inproceedings{wang2023fundus,
   title={Fundus-Enhanced Disease-Aware Distillation Model for Retinal Disease Classification from OCT Images},